-The board is very excited to welcome Abby to the board table for the 2020-21 school year.
+The board is very excited to welcome Matthew to the board table for the 2021-22 school year.

 Amanda was born and raised on the Sunshine Coast.
 She is a proud graduate of SD46’s Alternative School.

 A social worker by profession with a Master’s Degree from the University of Calgary and a certificate in public administration from the University of Victoria.
 Amanda works for the Ministry of Children and Family Development and is an established contributor to our Sunshine Coast community by past and current roles on various community boards and organizations.